-Configuring communication between QM and ASIL containers
+Configuring communication between containers in QM and root partitions

-Configuring communication between QM and ASIL containers¶
+Configuring communication between containers in QM and root partitions¶

 Prerequisites